 - 1. Select the best answer.
-Detailed written procedures are required for:
+Detailed written procedures are required for-

-- A. Some lifts
+- A. some lifts

-- B. Non-complex lifts
+- B. complex lifts

-- C. Complex lifts
+- C. all lifts

-- D. All lifts
+- D. non-complex lifts

-- 2. Select the best answer.
-For all complex lifts, a rigger supervisor, operator supervisor, or a rigging or crane operator working leader must review on-site conditions and ...
+- Select the best answer.
+For all complex lifts, a rigger supervisor, operator supervisor, or a rigging or crane operator working leader shall review onsite conditions and shall-

-- A. Define the crane operating envelope
+- A. select the rigging gear

-- B. Inspect all rigging gear
+- B. inspect all rigging gear

-- C. Select rigging gear
+- C. conduct a pre-job briefing

-- D. Conduct a pre-job briefing
+- D. define the crane operating envelope

 - 3. Select the best answer.
-Lifts of test weights during maintenance or load test are ...
+Lifts of test weights during maintenance or load tests are-

-- A. Routine lifts because they are not complex shapes
+- A. evaluated according to the complex lift requirements

-- B. Excluded from the complex lift requirements
+- B. included in the complex lift requirements

-- C. Included in the complex lift requirements
+- C. routine lifts because they are not complex shapes

-- D. Evaluated according to the complex lift requirements
+- D. excluded from the complex lift requirements

 - 4. Select the best answer.
 A crane with a capacity of 100,000 pounds is performing a lift of 40,000 pounds.
-This is a(n):
+This is a(n)-

-- A. complex lift
+- A. hazardous lift

-- B. hazardous lift
+- B. overload lift

 - C. non-complex lift

-- D. overload lift
+- D. complex lifts

-Complex Lift Examples Hazardous Materials
+Hazardous Materials

-Lifts of hazardous materials, e.g., poisons, corrosives, and highly volatile substances are complex lifts.
+Lifts of hazardous materials, for example poisons, corrosives, and highly volatile substances are complex lifts.